-- Add one cup of the flour and mix well with a spatula.
-Gradually add the second cup of flour and switch to using your hand to bring the dough together.
+- Add one cup of flour, salt, baking powder and powdered sugar and mix well with a spatula.
+Gradually add the remainder of flour, and switch to using your hand to bring the dough together.

 - Gently knead the dough on a lightly floured surface for about 5 minutes until you have a soft but not too sticky dough.
 Add a little more flour if needed.